PqulyD/Tim-Picks-Predictor-Program/README.md

 # Tim-Picks-Predictor-Program
 This program finds the most likely NHL player in a list of players to be used to win free reward points and coffee from the Tim Hortons App

+To do this, the program looks at the past 6 games of player data from an NHL api.
+Looking at stats such as number of goals, number of shots, fatiuge, team proformace, etc, the program takes these individual stats and multiplies them by a scaler.
+These are thens summed up to find each player's "score".
+This score tells you how likely they are to score that day.
+The higher the score the better.
+A score such as 7 is rare where elite players like Nikitia Kucherov, Nathan MacKinnon, and Connor McDavid have gotten.

+To use this program, you need to open your Tim Hortons app and click on the Tims NHL Challange.
+If you want to look at the rules you can see it there, but I can ensure you that there is no risk/penalty of gettting a prediction wrong.
+When you are in the game you will see three lists.
+List 1 has frequent scorers, list 2 has semi-frequent scorers, and list 3 have infrequent scorers.
+For transparency, sometimes the game is inaccurate with thier choice of where players belong.
+An example of this is how Cutter Gauthier is a list 2 player even though he is scoring a lot more than most list 1 players.
+The most cimminal example if Pavel Dorofeyev and Macklin Celebrini being list 3 players when they should list 1 players.
+Look at each list and input each player's name with a common and a space to seperate each name.
+Do this will all three lists to find your three picks.

+This program has accomplished an accuracy of 74% (getting at least 1 pick correct in a day) from the past 46 days (34/36 correct).
+Also on the monthly leaderboard, I was able to get to the top .54% (3000th/500000) with using this.
+I make my picks before any of the games start that day to remove bias.
+But it is up to you if you want to run this before or during games being played.

+If you find anything confusing or have ideas of improvement please let me know.
+I hope "The Machine" as my friends and I like to call it can help out others and imrpove with other's ideas.